egzontina/mirror-clo/STYLEGUIDE.md

 Alternatively, make an [issue for missing documentation](https://gitlab.com/gitlab-com/doc-gitlab-com).
 This is more sustainable, since documentation is maintained.

+**Important security point:** Do not expose your personal details by using your real tokens or security credentials.
+Use placeholders such as `[project's CI token]` stub instead.

 ## Structure

-Use h2 ## for headings and subheadings in the articles.
+This is an example outline of a typical article.

 - Introduction.
 State the problem, audience and purpose of the article.
 - `<!-- more -->` break
+- Use h2 ## for headings and subheadings in the articles.
 - Concepts they need to understand
 - Configuration or set up required to begin the tutorial
 - Tutorial broken down into steps.